entando/entando-bundler/README.md

 ## Usage

-This tool can be ran both as an interactive terminal application ([inquirer.js](https://github.com/SBoudrias/Inquirer.js)) or as a single command for scripting purposes ([commander.js](https://github.com/tj/commander.js)).
+This tool can be run both as an interactive terminal application ([inquirer.js](https://github.com/SBoudrias/Inquirer.js)) or as a single command for scripting purposes ([commander.js](https://github.com/tj/commander.js)).

 `$ entando-bundler` for interactive or `$ entando-bundler <command> <options>` for single command